vlakhani28/vps-new/README.md

 - BOOM!!
 Your Free VPS is ready to go!

 ### Limitation(s)
+- If left untouched for 30-45 minutes, it gets reset.
-- Your work does not get saved, so save it on cloud like GDrive
+- Your work does not get saved, so save it on cloud like GDrive or you can use UptimeRobot(https://uptimerobot.com/) which will ping your website so the website does not get reset in 30 minutes.
-- GOLang is pre downloaded and extracted, the path is not set You have to run the following command: export PATH=$PATH:/usr/local/go/bin
+- GOLang is pre downloaded and extracted, the path is not set.
+In order to set it, you need to run the following command: export PATH=$PATH:/usr/local/go/bin

 ### To-Do(s)
 - Find a working solution for Go so that it gets pre-installed